sagar040/proot-distro-nethunter/README.md

 - Android device with Termux installed
 - Android version 6 or up
-- At least 3 GB of ram
+- At least 3 GB of RAM
 - 6 GB of free storage

 ## How to install termux ?